pfnet-research/alertmanager-to-github/README.md

 ### Customize issue title and body

-Issue title and body are rendered from [Go template](https://golang.org/pkg/text/template/).
+Issue title and body are rendered from [Go template](https://golang.org/pkg/text/template/) and you can use custom templates via `--body-template-file` and `--title-template-file` options.
 In the templates, you can use the following variables and functions.

 * Variables
     * `.Payload`: Webhook payload incoming to this receiver.
 For more information, see `WebhookPayload` in [pkg/types/payload.go](https://github.com/pfnet-research/alertmanager-to-github/blob/master/pkg/types/payload.go)